Investigative Strategy

 Media

 It is important for the investigating officers to critically evaluate the evidence they have.
 Moreover, they should strive to look for more evidence.
 This evidence will be able to convict one of a crime.
-Notably, if shoddy evidence is evaluated the police, then there will be no justice for the victims and their families.
-According to (ammer, and Albanese, (2013), the investigative officers should closely work with the community to get substantial evidence.
+Notably, if shoddy evidence is evaluated by the police, then there will be no justice for the victims and their families.
+According to (ammer and Albanese (2013), the investigative officers should closely work with the community to get substantial evidence.
 Additionally, the police should conceal the identity of the eyewitness/ individual so that his/her life may not be at risk.

 One of the tenets of crime investigation is the restoration of public trust.
 The reason being pubic inquiry s crucial in giving leads to any evidence that the investigative officer may need.
 To promote public confidence, the investigation should be done in a transparent and prompt manner.
-Failure to do a promote invitation will erode the confidence of the public.
+Failure to do a promotional invitation will erode the confidence of the public.

 Risks

-Risk assessment
+Risk Assessment

 The extra information required to complete the assessment of the risk is crucial in making the valid score, and in determining the level of risk level.
 For instance, in the case of Mason, it is proper to have information regarding her murder.
 The above information is essential in determining the level of risk and mitigation measures.

-Admittedly, proactive responses represent significance not the loss of confidence in the police.
+Admittedly, proactive responses represent significance, not the loss of confidence in the police.
 Effective professionalism is key I ensuring that the investigation is brought to a conclusion.
 First, there is need to prepare for critical incidences (Newburn, Williamson & Wright, 2012).
 The main management offices will consider structures with adequately trained staff.
 These officers will be expected to embrace leadership and supervision abilities.
-Moreover, early identification and notification of crime are critical in ensuring the successful investigation.
+Moreover, early identification and notification of crime are critical in ensuring a successful investigation.

-Procedural justice
+Procedural Justice

-National decision Model
+National Decision Model

 References